kelsdoerksen/giga-connectivity/docs/index.md

 | *Figure 7 b).
 Guinea ROC curve* |

 ### Belize (BLZ)
-&rarr; Total number of uniques schools: 315
+&rarr; Total number of uniques schools: 315 <br>
-&rarr; Number of schools in test set with connectivity: 76 &rarr; Number of schools in test set without connectivity: 19
+&rarr; Number of schools in test set with connectivity: 76 <br>
+&rarr; Number of schools in test set without connectivity: 19 <br>

 * The hard predictions were right 82.11% of the time
 * Average accuracy with 5-fold cross validation is: 81%